-Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+For the purposes of this policy and in line with Keeping Children Safe in Education 2024, we, in places, use the term 'victim'.
+It is a widely recognised and understood term.
+As a school we recognize that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.

-Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
-However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
+In places, use the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
+These are widely used and recognised terms however, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
 We will decide what's appropriate and which terms to use on a case-by-case basis.